stas-prokopiev/char/README.rst

 This library gives to user ability to check types of function arguments via one decorator.

 | If your team or you have some agreements how to name variables with defined types
-| Or if you are ready to use mine (they will be described bellow)
+| Or if you are ready to use mine (which is derived from Hungarian notation (it will be described bellow))
-| then type checking will be simple and pleasant.
+| then type checking will be *simple* and **pleasant**.

+P.S.
+I like to use variables notation because it really improves readability of the code.

 Example
 ------------------------------

-| Let's say that you defined a function **func(int_x)** and you want to check
+| Let's say that you've defined a function **func(int_x)** and you want to check
 | if value that is given to variable **int_x** has type int
-| Usually you would have to check it yourself somehow like this: **isinstance(int_x, int)**
+| Usually you would have to check it by adding one more line at the start of the function
+| somehow like this: **isinstance(int_x, int)**
-| But with this decorator this can be done for you automatically.
+| With this decorator this can be done for you automatically.

 .. code-block:: python